 The customization and storage space of virtual private hosting is more significant compared to shared hosting.
-However, your website will be affected by other sites.
-Meaning that the server still won’t be able to handle a high amount of traffic.
+However, your website will be affected by other sites, which means that the server still won’t be able to handle a high amount of traffic.

 The technicalities are handled by the hosting provider, while you still have control over the design and content on your website.

 Cloud hosting isn’t a single physical hosting; In fact, it’s a way of storing data on several computers that are connected on a cloud.
 You have access to them via an Internet connection.